dfbarrero/aiCourse/assignments/r2p2/introduction.md

 ## Basic robot control

 The basics of robot control with R2P2 is straightforward, there is a control function that receives a vector of distances and returns a tuple with linear and angular velocities.
 This function is invoked from within the control loop, wich is transparent to the programmer.
-If you are interested, read the [R2P2 developer manual](https://github.com/ISG-UAH/r2p2/wiki/R2p2-documentation) to get more details about its API, but it is not necesary for this assignment.
+If you are interested, read the [R2P2 controller developer guide](https://github.com/ISG-UAH/r2p2/wiki/Controller-development-guide) to get more details about its API, but it is not necesary for this assignment.

 Perform the following tasks: